By Veronica Poklemba| Last Updated

-Sometimes as we age, we don't feel like having lots of parties anymore, and the holidays are no longer very jolly.
-What used to be a time of joy can change, as life throws us some curve balls.
+Sometimes as we age, the holidays no longer seem very jolly, and we don't feel like celebrating much anymore.
+What used to be a joyous occasion can change and take on new meanings as life throws us curve balls.

-We think we're supposed to be especially happy this time of year.
-That expectation itself can cause people of all ages to become sad or depressed, but older adults are especially susceptible.
-"As the caregiver of an elderly parent, you can be prone to assuming your loved one's feelings of melancholy or anxiety," says Leslie Dunham, LCSW-C, a social worker at Levindale Hebrew Geriatric Center and Hospital in Baltimore, Maryland.
+We think we're supposed to be exceptionally happy this time of year, but that expectation alone can cause people of all ages to become sad or depressed.
+Caregivers and older adults are especially susceptible to the holiday blues.
+“As a caregiver, you can be prone to adopting your loved one's melancholy feelings or anxiety and vice versa,” says Leslie Dunham, LCSW, a social worker at Levindale Hebrew Geriatric Center and Hospital in Baltimore, Maryland.

 While the holidays may not be the same as they were in the past, there can still be plenty of reasons to celebrate.
 One of the most important things to remember is that it's okay to enjoy the holidays as they are now.
-Memories hold a special place in your heart, but the heart has enough room to add new memories.
+Old memories hold a special place in your heart, but there is always enough room to add new ones.

-Knowing what may trigger gloomy feelings during the holidays, and how you can cope, may help you feel better.
+Knowing what exactly is triggering these gloomy feelings during the winter season can help you find ways to cope and feel better.

 Dealing With Death During Holidays